Snorkeling Package

 How to get dressed for Polar Snorkeling

-2. Thermalls: Put on your thermal undergarments and get into your warm thermal overalls.
+2. Thermalls: Put on your thermal layers and get into your warm thermal overalls.

 3. Drysuit: Open the drysuit zipper completely and step in.

-- Arms: Gently pull the suit up and slide your arms in.
-Carefully insert your hands through the seals.
-Make sure your clothes are tucked away and the seals are flat on you skin.
+- Arms: Gently pull the suit up, slide your arms in and carefully insert your hands through the seals.
+Make sure clothes are tucked away and the seals are flat on your skin.

 - Head: Bring the upper portion of the suit over your head.
 Reach inside the neck seal and pull it over your head gently.
 Remove any hair from under the neck seal and flatten it against the skin.